 Despite those expensive brushes, I have to admit that many of the brushes that I use regularly are under $15, and many actually only cost a few dollars.
 Brands like ELF and Coastal Scents have amazing brushes, and since they’re so cheap, you can definitely afford to stock up!
 The $1 ELF Eye Shadow Brush is one that I have about 10 of (since I can then be a bit lazier about cleaning them), and I reach for it regularly instead of more expensive brushes from MAC.

-I thought rather than just showing my favorite, I’d showcase my favorites to create a full kit of brushes.
+I thought rather than just showing my favorite, I’d showcase my favorite must have makeup brushes to create a full kit of brushes.
 All of the brushes are under $15, most are under $6.

 1. ELF Eyeshadow Brush (at ELF): This is a great, basic fluff brush.